ahce/youch/README.md

 </details>

-The top-most section displays the Error info, which includes:

-- The Error class constructor name.
-- The Error title.
-It is set using the `options.title` property.
-- And the Error message (highlighted in red).

 ### Stack trace

+The Stack trace section displays individual frames as accordion sections.
+Clicking on the section title reveals the frame source code.
+The source code is unavailable for native stack frames that are part of the Node.js, Deno, and Bun internals.

 <details>
   <summary><strong>View HTML output</strong></summary>